coderefinery/social-coding/talk.md

 - If you make your code citeable, you can measure this impact and use this in grant applications.
 - Long-term probably also **more papers** for you: new collaborations and projects.
-- Groups depending on your code will not want your code to die: they might **support** you, send improvements, and share maintenance load.
+- Groups depending on your code will not want your code to disappear: they might **support** you, send improvements, and share maintenance load.

 ---